Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ### Integration Wizard

 With the Integration Wizard you can create source and target repository connections step by step.
 This wizard will then create a job with some configuration options along the way.
-Follow the example below to use the Integration Wizard
+Follow the example below to use the Integration Wizard.

 **Step 1: Connection Type**